 Jaleel K. Abdul-Adil

-Jaleel K. Abdul-Adil (Photo: Jenny Fontaine)
+Jaleel K. Abdul-Adil (Photo: Jenny Fontaine/University of Illinois Chicago)

-Through the center, Abdul-Adil helps to develop and disseminate culturally sensitive, evidence-based training for individuals and organizations that serve youth to help them address behavioral and emotional problems linked to traumatic events, such as community violence, gang conflict, and institutional discrimination.
+Through the center, Abdul-Adil helps to develop and disseminate culturally sensitive, evidence-based training for individuals and organizations that serve youth to help them address behavioral and emotional problems linked to traumatic events, such as community violence, gang conflict and institutional discrimination.

-Abdul-Adil, who previously was the rap music critic for the Chicago Sun-Times, is the founder of Hip-Hop Heal, a program that uses modern rap music, hip-hop culture and popular media to promote critical thinking and social skills.
+Abdul-Adil founded STRONG Families, an integrated family systems therapy intervention targeting traumatic stress and disruptive behavior among adolescents through training, consultation, and evaluation, as well as Hip-Hop Heal, a program that uses modern rap music, hip-hop culture and popular media to promote critical thinking and social skills.

 Print Friendly, PDF & Email